esper-io/esper-cli/README.md

 c8efa083-f325-4e3b-8d20-71b7a2927ffb  SNA-SNL-3606  QUALCOMM  INACTIVE
 ```

-### **Application**
+### **App**
-Application command used to list, show, upload and delete applications and set application as active for further commands.
+App command used to list, show, upload and delete applications and set application as active for further commands.
 ```sh
 $ espercli app [SUB-COMMANDS]
 ```